dsalazarrojas/Odk-Collect-for-IOS/README.md

 # Odk Collect for IOS
-ODK (Open Data Kit) Collect for IOS
+GIC Collect compatible with (Open Data Kit) ODK Collect for IOS

 This is our port of the open data kit collect for IOS.
 Most of the functions are availalble.
 The forms developed for odk for android should work almost without changes.
 At least that's our objective.
 We have been developing and testing this port for quite some time.
 We try to be at least 80% compatible with the odk collect for android.